PAY RANGE: 15

 • the principles and theories of electronics

-• the repair and operation of digital electronic equipment for the instrumentation specialty
+• the repair and operation of digital electronic equipment for the Electronic Equipment & Instrumentation specialty

 • computer interface and diagnostics as they pertain to digital electronic equipment